AnKing-VIP/Editor-ProToolBox-Public/README.md

 - Google image
 - English to Italian (using yandex api, you can choose other languages)

-(Each button has a description which can be accessed by pressing the Alt key, clicking on it and selecting the the Description tab)
+(Each button has a description which can be accessed by pressing the Alt key, clicking on it and selecting the Description tab)

 ### Search buttons
 <img src="screenshots/anki_search.gif">